Atikul789/Javascript-DDS-/README.md

 # Javascript-DDS-
-This repository contains my solution for exercise for design of distributed software course.
+This repository contains my javascript solution for exercise form design of distributed software course.